babel/website/docs/learn-es6.md

 Arrows are a function shorthand using the `=>` syntax.
 They are syntactically similar to the related feature in C#, Java 8 and CoffeeScript.
 They support both expression and statement bodies.
 Unlike functions, arrows share the same lexical `this` as their surrounding code.
+If an arrow is inside another function, it shares the "arguments" variable of its parent function.

 ```js
 // Expression bodies